ximenina/Git-example/README.md

 $ git push origin master
 ```

-## 9. Verify in Web that the Fork main branch has all changes

 **Important Note**: *The steps in this tutorial refer to `main` branch as `master` branch.
 The name of the `master` branch was recently changed in Github.
 If the forked/cloned repository refers to the main branch as the new name `main`, then just change the corresponding commands.*